 How to Choose a Repackaging Method

 MSI Package Builder is shipped with the different repackaging methods to be used for different situations.
-It is possible to use the Repackage Installation wizard to create an MSI package automatically with the help of the smart repackaging, or use the low-level repackaging to benefit from advanced repackaging features.
-As for smart repackaging, you can choose between installations monitoring, monitoring of changes made to the operating system and wrapping of existing installations into an MSI package.
+It is possible to use the Repackage Installation wizard to create an MSI, MSIX or IntuneWin package automatically with the help of the smart repackaging, or use the low-level repackaging to benefit from advanced repackaging features.
+For smart repackaging, you can choose between installation monitoring, tracking changes made to the operating system, or wrapping existing installations into output packages in various formats supported by the program.
 The low-level repackaging allows you to combine different repackaging techniques and to control each aspect of the repackaging process.

 Installations Monitoring

 The program supports two types of changes capturing.
-In the Repackage Installation wizard, you can select the option to capture installations or to capture system changes Pic 2 depending on your needs.
+In the Repackage Installation wizard, you can select the option to capture installation or to capture system changes Pic 2 depending on your needs.

-This option is designed to repackage an existing installation into a package of a different format.
+This option is intended for repackaging an existing installation into an MSI or MSIX package.
 The program captures changes performed by the repackaged installation and uses those captured changes to generate a new package.
 You should use installations capturing if you need to repackage an existing installation with no additional pre/post-installation customization steps.

-This option is designed to capture any file system and registry changes and use the captured results to generate a package.
+This option is designed to capture any file system and registry changes and use the captured results to generate an MSI or MSIX package.
 You can use this option to repackage installations that need additional pre/post-installation customization steps or to convert any changes into a package.
 For example, this mode allows you to make the required changes manually and generate a package reproducing those changes.

 You can also use system changes capturing to repackage an installation that isn’t designed to exit on installation completion.
 In such a case, you are responsible for stopping the monitoring process when all the required changes have been performed.